Hussein, Crown Prince of Jordan: Official duties

 Unlike the King's role, that of the Crown Prince is mostly ceremonial under the Constitution and the title is not associated with any political post.
 Hussein performed his first official engagement in June 2010, when he represented his father at the celebrations of the anniversary of the Arab Revolt and the Armed Forces Day.

 Crown Prince Hussein has served his father on both official and military missions, and has served several times as regent during the King's absence from the country.
 Hussein is in charge of the Crown Prince Foundation, which is responsible for a technical university and a number of scientific & humanitarian initiatives.
 The foundation established the Haqiq initiative, which aims to encourage youth for volunteerism; a NASA internship program; MASAR initiative to encourage space technology innovation; and the Hearing Without Borders initiative that funds cochlear implants for Jordanians with impaired hearing.
 The interns from the NASA program built a cubesat (mini satellite) named JY1, Jordan's first satellite that launched from California in 2018.
 The cubesat project was named after the late King Hussein's amateur radio callsign.

 In 2013, Crown Prince Hussein participated in a training session with the members of the Jordanian special forces elite 71st Counter Terrorism Battalion.
 On 14 July 2014, Hussein visited the King Hussein Medical Center in Amman where injured Palestinians who fled Gaza were receiving medical treatment.

 On 23 April 2015, the then-20-year-old Prince Hussein became the youngest person ever to chair a UN Security Council session.
 During the meeting, the prince oversaw a debate about methods of preventing young people from joining extremist groups.
 Ban Ki-moon, the then-Secretary-General of the United Nations, said Hussein is "not yet 21 years old, but he is already a leader in the 21st century".
 The Security Council unanimously adopted Resolution 2250 titled "Maintenance of international peace and security"; the resolution was presented at the initiative of Jordan during the session Hussein presided over.

 In May 2017, Hussein made the welcoming speech during a session of the World Economic Forum that was held on the Jordanian shores of the Dead Sea.
 In September 2017, after having graduated from Sandhurst, he gave Jordan's speech at the UN General Assembly.

+In December 2025, Hussein was seen personally driving Indian Prime Minister Narendra Modi to Jordan Museum during Modi's visit to Jordan.